hrithiqball/hrithiqball/README.md

-### Konichiwa!
+## Hey!
 I'm Harith, a junior software engineer and a part time student in Computer Science(CS230).
 Graduated from CS110

 -   🏢 Developing web, mobile apps and managing microservices at **Recogine Technology Sdn.
 Bhd**.
 -   🌱 Interested in DevOps and automation.
-Exploring **Docker, Azure and Jenkins**
+Exploring **Docker, Google Cloud and Jenkins**
 -   💻 Connect to me in [LinkedIn](https://www.linkedin.com/in/hrithiqball/)

 #### Develop